 Though you may now be very sure that your butt and hip pain are being caused by sciatica aggravation via the piriformis muscle, you should still get an official diagnosis, as this will then lead to the right treatment.

-See a sports medicine doctor.
 The diagnosis may be based solely on your symptoms.
 The doctor may also have you perform certain joint motions.

 Your doctor may recommend an MRI which can detect nerve inflammation.